corn2code/TWAStutorial/README.md

 sbatch fastqc.slurm # to run the file
 ```

-## Step 4: Remove adapters and low quality bases
+## Step 4: Remove adapters and low-quality bases
 This step uses [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)

 The order is important!
 Trimming occurs in the order in which the steps are specified on the command line.
 It is recommended that adapter clipping (ILLUMINACLIP) is done as early as possible.

-Since we know now how to parallelize, let's use arrays (but still each job will take ~20 minutes.
-We suggest to download data from xx and placed as folder "fasta.trimmed")
+Since we know now how to parallelize, let's use arrays (This step will take ~20-25 min per sample (I suggest to download the samples provided in the folder "fasta.trimmed" from the figshare repository [see above] to save some time but you are welcome to run this anytime))

 We can find multiple [adapter](https://github.com/usadellab/Trimmomatic/tree/main/adapters) libraries in the Trimmomatic GitHub page.